-Title Description Inherent Residual Residual consequences Residual risk Status risk level likelihood level People Health, Exposure to health & safety risks (as a Extreme Possible Harm to People: Severe High Waste from properties (residential, Safety & Wellbeing result of activities undertaken or Financial: No impact commercial, agri) and the debris from the directed by Council) which could Service Level: Minor No impact cyclone, has increased the number of H&S result in serious health effects to Compliance: No impact risks in the region.
-Internally, HDC's HS&W workers, customers and public.
-Reputation: No impact team are proactively managing these any new Environment: No impact hazards, continuing health monitoring programmes and educating staff in regards to the management of risks that they may come across in their role.
+Title Description Inherent risk level Residual likelihood Residual consequences Residual risk level Status People Health, Safety & Wellbeing Exposure to health & safety risks (as a result of activities undertaken or directed by Council) which could result in serious health effects to workers, customers and public. risk level Extreme Possible Harm to People: Severe Financial: No impact Service Level: Minor No impact Compliance: No impact Reputation: No impact Environment: No impact level High Waste from properties (residential, commercial, agri) and the debris from the cyclone, has increased the number of H&S risks in the region.
+Internally, HDC's HS&W team are proactively managing these any new hazards, continuing health monitoring programmes and educating staff in regards to the management of risks that they may come across in their role.
 Council is supporting Te Whatu Ora's health advice for the public by sharing information on HDC's social media channels and providing community based drop in hubs.
-The significant increase in workload and/or workload complexity for many staff poses an increased exposure to wellbeing impacts.
+The significant increase in workload and/or Significant Operational Service Failure Operational failure that may have a material impact on the delivery of Council services to the community.
+Extreme Probable Likely Harm to People: No impact Financial: No impact Service Level: Major Compliance: Moderate Reputation: Moderate Environment: No impact Extreme High workload complexity for many staff poses an increased exposure to wellbeing impacts.
 This is also being proactively managed internally through HDC's HS&W team, with onsite psychosocial support being offered, in addition to the usual EAP and wellbeing support for employees.
-Significant Operational failure that may have a Extreme Probable Harm to People: No impact Extreme Much of Council's infrastructure remains in a Operational material impact on the delivery of Likely Financial: No impact High vulnerable state following the cyclone, Service Failure Council services to the community.
-Service Level: Major additionally, the profile of the enterprise risks Compliance: Moderate which aggregate into this strategic risk have Reputation: Moderate Minor changed.
-The likelihood of an operational Environment: No impact failure which may have a material impact on Council services has increased.
+Much of Council's infrastructure remains in a vulnerable state following the cyclone, additionally, the profile of the enterprise risks which aggregate into this strategic risk have changed.
+The likelihood of an operational failure which may have a material impact on